lukaswangbk/Introduction-To-Databases/README.md

           - For watching product, user could buy it or remove it from the watching list
         - User could check all avaiable investment product through `Check All Investment Product` button
         - This page shows all the payment information in this account and accepts adding new payment method (with red warning indicating acceptable input value)
+    - Investment Product
+        - This page shows all investment products that are available to be traded on the system
+        - User could add filters and query the product they are interested, they may
+            - search the `ID` or `Name` by keywords
+            - select a specific `Risk`, `Status`, `Category` group.
+Specially, different information will be shown under different `Category` group, ex. "stock capital price", "stock open price", "stock close price" will show for stock products but not bond nor gold.
+If user chooses to see all category, only the class name will be shown for each product.
+            - specify a listing order on `Current Yield`, `Minimum Investment value`, `Freezing Time`, `Create Date`, `Expire Date`
+            - see the query result through `Apply` button
+        - User chould buy the interested product through `Buy` button, or add it to their watching list through `Follow` button.
+        - `Back` button redirects users to their account page.
+    - Buy & Sell
+        - After user click the `Buy` or `Sell` button for the product, they will be directed to the buy&sell page.
+        - This page shows the informations of selected product and user's account balance, and allows user to input the amount they want to buy or sell.
+            - To buy a product, the amount should not be lower than the product minimum investment value.
+If the user's cash balance cannot cover the amount, the payment method field is required, which should be the user's payment method id.
+            - To sell a product, the amount should not be greater than the user owned.
+            - If invalid input is received, the page will reload and show the corresponding illegal input.
+        - User can cancel the trading through `Cancel, go back to product page`.
+        - Buying a product will decrease the user's cash balance but increase the investment balance.
+If cash balance is not sufficient, user will use extra payment, which increases the total value of an account.
+        - Selling a product increases the cash balance and decrease the investment balance.
+Total value remains.
+    - Trading successful page
+        - After sell & buy completed, this page shows the successful information and the current account's information, investment product owned, and trading history.
+        - User can go back through `Go back to the product page`.

 4. Two web pages that require the most interesting database queries: